 One of the easiest and most no-brainer methods for increasing exposure to your site and getting more infographic shares is to share your content on social media–and make sure it’s easy for others to share your content.
 This can be done painlessly by adding social media sharing buttons to the top, side and bottom of your posts.

 Not only are infographics one of the best ways to deliver content, they are also one of the most shared forms of content as well.
 One last quick tip on social media sharing: use relevant hashtags such as #infographic, #business, #marketing or anything else that’s relevant to your design.

 3. Have an “embed” code on your site

 Infographic creation isn’t just about making something great for your site, it’s also about making it available for others to share.
 While most site owners know they can right click, save images and upload them to their own website, it’s much easier if you offer a copy/paste HTML code.
 This will make it easier for others to place your infographic on their sites and it will allow you to control where they link to and the anchor text they use.

 HubSpot has a detailed article on how to create an embed code for an infographic.

 4. Outreach, outreach, outreach!

-The last and most effective way to bring awareness to your infographic is to perform manual outreach.
+The last and most effective way to bring awareness to your infographic is to perform manual outreach (you can use a cold email outreach tool for this).
 While adding social media buttons, HTML codes and sharing on your own social media outlets will be effective, nothing will drive results quite like personally reaching out to authority sites within your niche.